-State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
+1. State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
 Include in the discussion the steps the Board has taken to solicit and understand the views of the stockholders as well as procedures for putting forward proposals at stockholders' meetings.

 Measures Adopted Communication Procedure Shareholders are allowed to ask questions during the Annual Stockholders' Meeting.
-Tames make a paragraph and par
+Shareholders pose questions and/or raise matters in person during the meeting and are addressed by the Chairperson, members of the Board and/or management.

-- 2. State the company policy of asking shareholders to actively participate in corporate decisions regarding: - a.
+2. State the company policy of asking shareholders to actively participate in corporate decisions regarding:

+- a.
 Amendments to the company's constitution The Bank complies with the provisions of the Section 16 of the Corporation Code on the required vote or written assent of stockholders representing at least 2/3 of the outstanding capital stock for amendments of the articles of incorporation. - b.
 Authorization of additional shares The Bank complies with the provisions of Section 38 of the Corporation Code on the required approval of the stockholders representing at least 2/3 of the outstanding capital stock for increase in capital stock. - c.
 Transfer of all or substantially all assets, which in effect results in the sale of the company The Bank complies with the provisions of Section 40 of the Corporation Code on the required approval of the stockholders representing at least 2/3 of the outstanding capital stock for increase in capital stock. - 3.
 Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up? - a.
 Date of sending out notices: 15 Banking days before AGM however disclosure (PSE/PDEX/BSP/SEC) is made 10 banking days before the record date.
 Record date is 20 banking days before AGM. - b.
 Date of the Annual/Special Stockholders' Meeting: Last Monday of June - 4.
 State, if any, questions and answers during the Annual/Special Stockholders' Meeting.

-Below is the summary of questions/concerns raised and answers pertaining to the Annual Report/Audited Financial Statements of 2012:
+Below is the summary of questions/concerns raised and answers pertaining to the Annual Report/Audited Financial Statements of 2013: